JackScottAU/Amethyst/Docs/Memory Management.md

 The first four megabytes (one page table) are always mapped into kernel space.

+0x00000000 to 0x0007FFFF	Kernel Essential Data Structures (IDT, GDT, etc) 0x00080000 to 0x000FFFFF	Hardware Reserved (VGA RAM, BIOS ROM, etc) 0x00100000 to 0x003FFFFF	Kernel Code and Modules, First Kernel Stack

+After that, the kernel retrieves the memory map from the bootloader (GRUB) and also from the PCI configuration space to find out what is usable memory and what is reserved.

 ## Virtual Memory Layout

 0GB to 3GB is user space.